Asphult/LLMSolver/README.md

-# Hello Tag — Revit 2026 Plugin
+# Hello Tag: Automated Tagging Tool for Revit 2026

-A Revit 2026 addin that automates annotation tag placement for rooms, doors, windows, walls, and stairs in floor plan views using Claude API.
+A Revit 2026 addin that automates annotation tag placement for rooms, doors, windows, walls, and stairs in floor plan views leveraging an LLM contextualised as a data-editing problem.

+Developed for a university project, results and raster versions source code uploaded.

+- Raw output visuals can be seen in [ExportRender](RawExport/ExportRender)
+- Raw output data can be seen in [ExportRender](RawExport/ExportCoords)

 ## Requirements